 Emergence: Beyond Reductionism

 Standing against reductionism as the current dominant scientific approach to complexity, is the concept and doctrine of emergence.
-Emergence, begins with the assertion that the whole is more than the mere sum of its parts.
+Emergence, begins with non-reductive physicalism, which is the assertion that the whole is more than the mere sum of its parts.
 By this is meant that the properties (including the dynamics and laws) of the whole are not manifest in its parts, but are instead new features of the aggregate complex being that emerge lawfully, without contradicting the laws of its constituents, are able to supervene the overall actions of the whole by imposing new downward acting laws constraining and integrating the actions of its constituents.

 As explicated in Looijen , the whole is more than the sum of the parts in the sense that the “whole has emergent properties which its component parts do not possess, neither separately nor when simply added together nor in other partial combinations.
 It is only in the specific combination in which the parts occur in the whole, resulting from their specific mutual interactions, that the emergent properties of the whole appear”. – from Adventures Beyond Reductionism: The Remarkable Unfolding of Complex Holism: Sustainability Science, by A. Sengupta, October, 2012